makoConstruct/termpose/basic C++ api.md

 Term termifyBool(bool const& v);
 ```

-You can also compose bidirectional functions for checking or termifying complex structures
+You can also compose bidirectional functions for serializing or deserializing complex structures

 ```C++
 Term term;